Compare And Contrast Warren Pryor And Richard Cory

 Improved Essays

 Both ballads, “Warren Pryor” and “Richard Cory”, have similar story lines, but with different moods and themes.
 In Alden Nowlan’s “Warren Pryor” the main character’s parents sacrifice everything for him to be able to have a better future, but he, Warren Pryor, isn’t happy with his life.
 He would enjoy the simplicity of working on the family farm much more than being a banker.
 But because his family sacrificed everything for him he now sacrifices his happiness for them.
 In Edwin Arlington Robinson’s “Richard Cory” Richard Cory is the perfect man with the perfect lifestyle.
 He is handsome, friendly and very rich.
 He almost lives like a king.
-The message the authors want the readers to realize, is that we should be grateful for the things and opportunities we are given in life and …show more content…
+The message the authors want the readers to realize, is that we should be grateful for the things and opportunities we are given in life and These are equally emotional and powerful poems. …show more content…

 Related Documents